-There are two distinct camps who debate between long and short copy, both of which promote one version over the other.
+There are two distinct camps that debate between long and short copy, both of which promote one version over the other.
 Here are the typical advantages listed by each camp.

-· Details Sell – Long marketing sales copy provides more details about the product or service.
-The longer the copy, the more questions can be answered from a prospective customer.
+Details Sell – Long marketing sales copy provides more details about the product or service.
+The longer the copy, the more questions can be answered by a prospective customer.

 Even though actual testing results showed that longer sales copy on landing pages outperformed shorter versions, you should always consider the following to determine which works best for your online business:

-· Higher Price – Testing and sales results have consistently showed that the higher the price of a service or product, the longer the sales pitch should be to help customers commit to purchasing.
+Higher Price – Testing and sales results have consistently shown that the higher the price of a service or product, the longer the sales pitch should be to help customers commit to purchasing.